Understanding Routing and NAT with WireGuard VPN

 Postrouting Hook

-The source address will not be changes, since we only masquerade packets output from the server's public network interface.
+The source address will not be changed, since we only masquerade packets output from the server's public network interface.

 Egress to WireGuard

-For WireGuard, it reads the destination address and found the destination peer, then encrypt the data with this peer's public key, then send the encrypted UDP packet thru the WireGuard tunnel.
+WireGuard reads the destination address, finds the destination peer, encrypts the data with this peer's public key, and sends the encrypted UDP packet through the WireGuard tunnel.

-The corresponding WireGuard peer receives the packet, and read the original source address as it was received on the server's public network interface, so it can send the reply packet with this source address.
+The corresponding WireGuard peer receives the packet and reads the original source address as it was received on the server's public network interface, so it can send the reply packet to this source address.

 Review